tzemanovic/highlight.js-cli/README.md

 ## Usage

-Input it taken from stdin, the default selector is "pre code", i.e. `<pre><code>...</code></pre>`.
+Input it taken from stdin and output to stdout if not specified otherwise (see example below).
+The default selector is "pre code", i.e. `<pre><code>...</code></pre>`.
 Other DOM elements than those fitting the selector are not highlighted.

 To highlight a file: